aaronwork1205/Smart-Parking-Lot-Revolution/index.md

 #### Supervised Learning Discussion

 Since the labels to be predicted are the characters on the license plates, it is reasonable to use methods that can recognize patterns on the image.
 The regression methods are good at numerical, continuous, and/or data that might have a mathematical relationship.
 However, identifying patterns in an image is a classification process and decision tree, SVM as well as CNN would be ideal for this type of problem.
 Due to limited time, only SVM and CNN were implemented.
-The classification of the character is the last step of plate recognition, its accuracy depends on previous clustering methods that capture the characters on the plate and these methods are not perfect in terms of accuracy.
+The classification of the character is the last step of plate recognition, its accuracy largely depends on previous clustering methods that capture the characters on the plate and these methods are not perfect in terms of accuracy.
 Because of the limitation of the clustering methods implemented, the accuracy of the supervised learning part will only account for those characters that have been successfully captured from the plate.
+Even though CNN is better at predicting the labels for license plates, SVM and CNN both have characters which are alike that are difficult to distinguish (including 1 and I, G and O, and 0 and D).

 ## Challenge